AK2640/MRADAKChessEngine/README.md

 Conversion: The Conversion uses pure Python, and was written by Aaron Dam.

-GUI: The GUI was Written using C# by Mitchell Reigert.
+GUI: The GUI was Written using C# by Mitchell Riegert.

 The Chess Engine now has two files: The Setup GUI, and the Game.
 This is because some technical errors persisted in C#, forcing us to migrate to Python.
 At this point, the project was close to